rhgrant10/Groupy/docs/pages/quickstart.rst

     True

 Often you'll want to post a new message to a group.
-New messages can be posted to a group using its :func:`~groupy.object.responses.Group.post` method.
+New messages can be posted to a group using its :func:`~groupy.object.responses.Recipient.post` method.

 .. code-block:: python